wework/ray/docs/faq.md

 ### Who maintains Ray?

-Design is led by WeWork designers, [Dana Ballasy] and [Brannon Wellington].
-Development is led by [Adam Raider].
-With engineering support from Growth Tech and Core Platform.
+Design is led by WeWork designers, [Dana Ballasy].
+Engineering lead by Growth Tech and Core Platform.

 ### Where can I get help?